 - Simple - We're taking simple ingredients and adding them to our home-raised Cornish Cross chickens to boost the flavor for a from-scratch recipe everyone will love.

-- Flavorful – With the addition of our homemade poultry seasoning, you’ll never eat bland chicken again.
+- Flavorful - With the addition of our homemade poultry seasoning recipe or garlic and herb seasoning mix, you'll never eat bland chicken again.

 - Chicken - We love our Cornish Cross meat chickens that are raised here on Riverbend.
 Do your best to source high-quality chicken that's been pasture-raised when possible!
 The flavors are incredible.

-- Butter or Oil – If you’d like to try making homemade butter, that post has three different methods!
-We use salted butter for this recipe.
+- Butter or Oil - We love this homemade butter recipe.
 If you use unsalted butter or the optional olive oil (or another neutral-flavored oil), you may want to increase the salt just slightly.

 - Poultry Seasoning - Grab our homemade poultry seasoning recipe here.
 This recipe makes enough for about 12 whole chickens!